Guanomancer/dis-2025-04/README.md

 ### Windows
 - Locate your git repo folder.
 If you're using Github For Desktop simply press Ctrl + Shift + F to open the folder in Windows Explorer.
-- Create a file named .gitconfig
+- Create a file named .gitconfig in the Unity project folder.
 - Open the file in Notepad, VS Code or any other code editor, and paste in the following:
   - Please check that the path at the "cmd = 'C:\Prog..." is correct.
   - Change the editor version (6000.0.45f1) to match your current version.